logusivam/krishna-animation/README.md

 3. Customize the images, text, or animation timing as per your preference.

 ## 🎨 Customization
-Images: Replace the background, splash structure, and Krishna images by updating the `src` attributes in the HTML.
+  - **Images**: Replace the background, splash structure, and Krishna images by updating the `src` attributes in the HTML.
-Text: Modify the wishes or any other text directly in the HTML file.
+  - **Text**: Modify the wishes or any other text directly in the HTML file.
-Animation: Adjust the animation duration or keyframes in the CSS file.
+  - **Animation**: Adjust the animation duration or keyframes in the CSS file.

 ## 🤝 Contributions
 Contributions to enhance this animation are welcome.
 Feel free to fork the repository, make changes, and submit a pull request.